PadmarajBhat/Deep-Learning-Introduction/DeepLearning.ai/TensorFlow In Practice/Intro to TensorFlow/Notes.md

     * In either cases , from_tensor_slices, is the magic function.

 * **Convolution**: Does not only makes training faster but also it is more accurate.
 How?
+	* faster because fewer neurons to train compared to equal number of fully connected layers
+	* back propagation takes into considaration of convolution with which it is optimizing/correcting on extracted features.
+More accurate the feature better is the prediction.
 * **Application of Convolution** :
 	* Nueral Style Transfer: It is all about super imposing 2 images to get a new images. https://www.youtube.com/watch?v=ChoV5h7tw5A&list=PLkDaE6sCZn6Gl29AoE31iwdVwSG-KnDzF&index=38
 	* Convnet near to image actually learn the minor features like color and lines, later layers starts to identify complex patterns which are nothing but the combination of features.